galaxyyzq/FinalProject_Jobs/README.md

 # JobJungle
 Our project is the job information platform that can inspire people with ideas about different jobs in the world.
-Users can use the search function or the recommand function to find the job they want to know.
+Users can use the search function or the recommend function to find the job they want to know.
 Then in job page they can see the skills related to the job, the google trend of the job and the data visualization for the job.
 In skill page they can see the details of one skill and the google trend.
 Users can also find their browser history in history page!

 ## Setup
 1.First, make sure that you have npm installed on your system.